Stochastic particle method with birth-death dynamics: SPM-birth-death

 \section{SPM-birth-death}

+SPM presents a comprehensive and effective framework with adaptive nature for high-dimensional problems \cite{Lei2025}.
+However, as Theorem~\ref{thm:error_SPM} reveals, the indiscriminate relocation mechanism at each time step $t_m$ accumulates both statistical error $\sqrt{Z_m^2/(Nh^d)}$ and spatial bias $C_0|U_m|_{H^1}h$, while incurring a computational cost of $\mathcal{O}(N)$ per time step.
+To address these issues, one straightforward idea is to perform resampling less frequently.
+Also, to avoid a gradual deviation of the particle distribution from the ideal distribution $p(\bx)\propto |U_m(\bx)|$ over time, an active birth mechanisms can be introduced to capture the small increment of order $\mathcal{O}(\tau)$ during the solution updation.
+Such idea motivates SPM-birth-death.

 SPM-birth-death adds an active particle birth-death mechanism on the basis of SPM \cite{Lei2025}.
 It inherits the main framework and design ideology of SPM, but differs in the specific particle evolution rules.
-Consider high-dimensional nonlinear PDEs of the following form

-where $\mathcal{L}$ represents the linear operator, $f(t,\bx,u,\vec{\nabla }u)$ is the nonlinear term, and the initial data $u_0(\bx) \in L^2(\mathbb{R}^d)$.
-Consistent with SPM \cite{Lei2025}, SPM-birth-death uses the Lawson-Euler scheme \cite{lawson1967generalized} to establish the evolution rules of $u(\bx,t)$ in the time direction,
+High-dimensional nonlinear PDEs of the same form as Eq.~\eqref{cauchy problem} is considered.
+Also, consistent with SPM \cite{Lei2025}, SPM-birth-death uses the Lawson-Euler scheme, shown in Eq.~\eqref{eq:lawson}, to establish the evolution rules of $u(\bx,t)$ in the time direction.

-where $\tau$ is the time step and $U_m(\bx)$ denotes the numerical solution at $t_m = m\tau$.
-We use $N(t)$ stochastic particles to evolve Eq.~\eqref{lawson} in the weak sense.
-In SPM-birth-death, the number of particles $N(t)$ changes with time, while in SPM, $N(t)\equiv N(0)$ is maintained.
-Each particle contains two parameters: the location $\bx_i \in \mathbb{R}^d$ and the weight $w_i\in \mathbb{R}$.
+The fundamental difference between SPM and SPM-birth-death lies in the number of particles $N(t)$, which changes with time in SPM-birth-death, while remains constant in SPM.
+Same as SPM, each particle contains two parameters: the location $\bx_i \in \mathbb{R}^d$ and the weight $w_i\in \mathbb{R}$.
 All particles form a weighted point distribution